 How you can get involved in Ringing Remembers

-Join the project by filling in our registration form and become a bell ringer today in memory of the 1,400 who lost their lives.
+Join the project by filling in the registration form and become a bell ringer today in memory of the 1,400 who lost their lives.
 If you have already started learning or are coming back to ringing, please complete the form so that we can count you as one of the 1,400 Ringing Remembers ringers.

 Ringing Remembers leaflets and posters